Technically curious

 tv as monitor comic

-I wrote earlier how I tried other monitor setups that just didn’t work for me.
+I wrote earlier about how I tried other monitor setups that just didn’t work for me.

 It has been a few days so I thought it might be interesting to report on how the TV as monitor update is working.

-2. Colors are slightly off but not dramatically so.
-The TV is a cheap $400 that is six years old so I don’t expect it to compete against a new high end monitor.
-I did some research and there is a 55 inch OLED TV monitor that looks interesting that could probably make it look even better.
+2. The colors are slightly off but not dramatically so.
+The TV is a cheap $400 that is six years old so I don’t expect it to compete against a new high-end monitor.
+I did some research and there is a 55-inch OLED TV monitor that looks interesting and could probably make it look even better.
 I must admit however that the newer TV is not compelling me to buy it.
 For $800 I’m sure it would be an upgrade, but I just don’t get excited about picture quality.
 This TV is good enough for now.

 4. Zoom is more fun with a large screen.
 When people are life-sized it makes it more realistic when you are talking with them.
 I joked with a coworker about this that he was life-sized and it seems more natural than a small image of someone.

 7. What is the next step?
-If I bought another 55 inch TV which would be OLED I would probably move my L shaped desk at an angle so it would form an arrow shape.
+If I bought another 55-inch TV which would be OLED I would probably move my L-shaped desk at an angle so it would form an arrow shape.
 My chair would be the arrow body and the desk would from the arrow head.
-In that configuration I would have two 55 inch screens.
-One dedicated to my mac and the other to my PC.
-However this is unnecessary at the moment sine I can switch inputs and may be impractical due to weight limits of my cheap desk.
-If I did do that setup however, it would be incredible.
+In that configuration, I would have two 55-inch screens.
+One is dedicated to my Mac and the other to my PC.
+However, this is unnecessary at the moment since I can switch inputs, and may be impractical due to the weight limits of my cheap desk.
+If I did do that setup, however, it would be incredible.
 I would be able to have as much information displayed as I want at a very affordable cost.

-8. Is there any ghosting/weird visual effects that happen on the screen?
-No, they have been as reliable showing an image as a regular monitor.
+8. Are there any ghosting/weird visual effects that happen on the screen?
+No, they have been as reliable in showing an image as a regular monitor.
 I haven’t seen any behavior that has issues.
-In fact they have been more reliable than the LG monitor I used to have when switching between a mac/windows computer.
+In fact, they have been more reliable than the LG monitor I used to have when switching between a Mac/windows computer.

-9. Does the TV cause problems for accessories like a bluetooth keyboard/headphones?
-The TV doesn’t cause any problems with the bluetooth headset I have, and it hasn’t negatively affected any accessory I have.
+9. Does the TV cause problems for accessories like a Bluetooth keyboard/headphones?
+The TV doesn’t cause any problems with the Bluetooth headset I have, and it hasn’t negatively affected any accessories I have.

-10. What company would you recommends to buy a TV from?
-I am not in the business of selling TV’s.
-I think right now OLED is a good option and I have limited experience in buying TV’s.
-I currently am using a sharp, used a LG in the past and a few other brands.
+10. What company would you recommend to buy a TV from?
+I am not in the business of selling TVs.
+I think OLED is a good option and I have limited experience in buying TVs.
+I currently am using a Sharp, an LG in the past, and a few other brands.
 All TV’s seemed good to me since I only used them primarily to play Playstations with.